 Virtual Reality

 According to Merriam-Webster, Virtual Reality is “an artificial environment which is experienced through sensory stimuli (as sights and sounds) provided by a computer and in which one's actions partially determine what happens in the environment; also: the technology used to create or access a virtual reality.”
-Virtual reality is a medium in which you can interact with a virtual world using tools such as goggles or helmet paired with gloves or other movement sensors.
+(Citation goes here) Virtual reality is a medium in which you can interact with a virtual world using tools such as goggles or helmet paired with gloves or other movement sensors.

 Virtual reality has advanced a great deal over the years and is now used in a variety of applications.
 These applications include immersive 3D(3-Dimensional) worlds used in gaming, surgical training for medical students, military simulations (command, combat, and defusing IEDs (improvised explosive devices), etc.), flight simulators, automobile prototype testing, PSTD(post-traumatic stress disorder) therapy, alternate approaches to education and more.

 The purpose of virtual reality is to provide a sense of realism to a world that doesn’t exist.
+You did not explain why this is an emerging technology.
 Thesis: Virtual reality is an emergent technology that is bringing forth advancements to many fields of study in the form of gaming and simulations providing realistic virtual worlds for the user to experience.
+Good start.
+It needs to be more evaluative.
+Answer the question, “So what?”
+Why is it important?
+Consider the applications beyond gaming.

 To conduct our research we are going to be using the DeVry EBSCOhost library resource as well as various government and educational websites including Science Daily, Scientific American, Wired, Popular Science, USC Institute for Creative Technologies to gather a broad range of information.
 From there we’ll focus more on individual aspects of the various applications of virtual reality by following through the references of the original articles we gather our initial information from.